rvpanoz/luna/README.md

 ## Development ##

-Luna is created with the ReactJS library for the UI part, Redux for store management and Webpack 3 for bundling. :boom:
+Luna is created with the ReactJS library for the UI part, Redux for store management.
-Build on Electron.
+Webpack 3 for bundling. :boom: Build on Electron.

 How to start developing: